 So much for the OED’s definition.
 What about the one from Webster’s Second?
 Here, too, there’s no clear answer.
-If I were a betting man, however, I’d say that W2’s definition was based on the OED’s and therefore contributes nothing new.
+But if I were a betting man, I’d put my money on the theory that W2’s definition was based on the OED’s and therefore contributes nothing new.
 In the frontmatter to W2 is a statement saying that in compiling the dictionary, the editors relied not only on the 1,655,000 citations in the Merriam-Webster files, but also on “about 2,000,000 citations in other dictionaries.”
 The vast majority of those additional citations almost certainly came from the OED.
-Indeed, while W2 didn’t explicitly acknowledge having used the OED for that purpose, such an acknowledgement can be found in the frontmatter of W2’s predecessor (Webster’s New International Dictionary) and of W3.
+Indeed, while W2 didn’t explicitly acknowledge having used the OED for that purpose, such an acknowledgement can be found in the frontmatter of W2’s predecessor (Webster’s New International Dictionary) and of its successor, W3.

-So to sum all of this up, there is no reason to think that either of the definitions cited by the dissent was intended to cover expressions such as the one in dispute in Artis, and that are pretty good reasons to think the opposite.
+To sum all of this up, there is no reason to think that either of the definitions cited by the dissent was intended to cover expressions such as the one in dispute in Artis, and there are pretty good reasons to think the opposite.

 At this point, the question arises whether the dissent’s interpretation can be justified as being based on a generalization extending the definitions’ scope so that it covers the limitations context.
 The answer again is no.